himy2u/aiopsinsights/docs/index.md

 ## About the Author

-Himanshu is a Data Leader with expertise in AI/ML, data engineering, and cloud infrastructure.
+Himanshu Pandey is a Data Leader with expertise in AI/ML, data engineering, and cloud infrastructure.
 Connect with me on [Twitter](https://x.com/himanshuptech) or [LinkedIn](www.linkedin.com/in/hrnp).